ggroenendale/OmniProvisioner/roles/arch_desktop/README.md

 I am making the move to Arch Linux and I will be handling a lot of the installation using the configurations and scripts found in this repository.

-## Overview of Whats Included

----

-The software, packages, and tools to be installed in this configuration are broken down into these categories:

-- System Packages and Utilities
-- System Monitoring and Debugging
-- User and Security Management
-- File System and Disk Tools
-- Networking and DNS
-- Desktop Environment
-- Development and CLI Tools
-- Additional Software

-> NOTE: In order to see a list of packages and their versions that come with the iso we are working with we can
-> navigate to the following url: [https://archive.archlinux.org/iso/2025.03.01/arch/pkglist.x86_64.txt](https://archive.archlinux.org/iso/2025.03.01/arch/pkglist.x86_64.txt)
-> take note of the date which is the version of the arch linux iso, at the time of writing we are working with the
-> March 01, 2025 build.

-### System Tools and Utilities

-#### SSH

-#### Nvidia Drivers

-#### GRUB

-#### Paru

-#### Fonts

-### System Monitoring and Debugging

-### User and Security Management

-### File System and Disk Tools

-#### btrfs-progs

-#### Parted

-#### rsync

-#### zstd

-### Networking and DNS

-#### Networkmanager

-#### wget & curl

-### Desktop Environment -> Custom

-I may come to regret this decision but I have decided to essentially combine all of the things I would normally get with a desktop environment and just put in place each one that I want.
-I think I have a problem with installing a monolithic piece of software with a bunch of dependencies that may become hard to manage as time goes on.
-I think this will also give me more flexibility as I go through the process of setting up Arch the way I want it.

-I especially like the idea of updating 1 part of my configuration and not having the entire component of software fail.
-However, I can picture some issues arising if two components rely on one library and one of those components needs a different version of that library.
-If for example Waybar and Hyprland each need a different version of Python and installing the newer version and removing the older version somehow breaks one of those components.

-But we will cross that bridge when or if we get to it.

-#### Sound -> Pipewire

-#### Terminal -> Wezterm

-Wezterm is my preferred terminal.
-I like that it is customizable in lua which is just a delightful easy language.

-#### Window Manager -> Hyprland

-Hyprland is the goat and I am excited to get into customizing it.

-#### App Launcher -> Fuzzel or Walker

-I decided to go with fuzzel.
-It's wayland native which should jive well with Hyprland which also depends on Wayland.
-It can also be customized using a fuzzel.ini file in `.config/fuzzel`.
-I've also been looking at Walker which seems to have more recent development and might be less resource intensive.
-I am not sure yet.

-#### Authentication Agent -> hyprpolkitagent

-The thing that pops up when you need to authenticate something.

-#### File Manager -> Thunar

-I'm not real sure on File Managers.
-I know that I'm not super satisfied with Nautilus and Dolphin seems like its a bit too heavy for what I need.
-Thunar also seems pretty extensible so I think for now we will go with that.

-#### Panels, System Tray, & Widgets -> Waybar & Eww

-Waybar is also Wayland based and works with Hyprland and Fuzzel.
-I'm also including Eww as well for custom widgets.

-#### Notifications -> Mako

-Seen this recommended a couple times for notifications.

-#### Settings & System Configuration -> Several

-I first want to note `xdg-desktop-portal-hyprland` and I will explain more about what it does another time

-#### Wallpaper -> swww

-It seems to have the most customization and I think it supports animated wallpapers.
-Also seems to make it easy to switch wallpapers or write a script that changes them.

-#### Clipboard -> clipman + wl-clip-persist

-I am still unsure between clipman and cliphist which one is best, because cliphist is able to copy images to the clipboard but with clipman I at least found a simple config to tie it with fuzzel. wl-clip-persist extends the history for the clipboard to include stuff even if an application closes.

-### Development tools

-#### Git + Credential Manager

-#### Neovim

-#### k3s

-#### kdash

-### Additional Software

-#### Browser -> LibreWolf + Zen Browser

-This decision was more in the realm of what is performant and privacy focused but also helps me as a web app developer.
-So far I am looking at Librewolf for the privacy focus and I also like Thorium.
-I may also install Zen browser depending on if I want something that is quiet and nice to use.

-After some testing I found LibreWolf to be faster than Thorium on Ubuntu 22.04.
-I found Thorium to be a bit buggy with some graphical errors.
-It may be some configuration issues or some miscommunication with Nvidia.
-But for simplicity I am going to stick with LibreWolf.

-I also tested Zen browser and I really like it.
-I could see using Zen browser as a replacement for installing the Spotify Linux app or other desktop apps.

-### Other Packages

-This will mostly serve as a space for me to remember all of the tools that I use and dump some things from my brain.

-A list of packages I need to install that are particularly necessary as libraries or installers

-- cargo
-- nvm
-- npm
-- nodejs
-- helm
-- gem
-- ruby-full
-- stow
-- fd-find
-- ripgrep
-- luarocks
-- libparted-dev
-- Spark
-- Zot (OCI Container registry)
-- Podman
-- gawk (makes bash config editing scripts work)

 ## Installation

 ---